 the criminal conviction of DUI, protecting your driving privileges may

 be a vital part of your case.
-If you have been arrested for a DUI in Southern
+If you have been arrested for driving under

-get in touch with our Long Beach firm immediately and ensure that you secure the legal representation you deserve!
+get in touch with our DUI attorney in Long Beach, CA immediately and ensure that you secure the legal representation you deserve!